neokeld/deliverat/README.md

 The menu project was created listening to Andromeda Space Ritual - Jupiter is Electric

+The presentation was created listening to Heilung - Alfadhirhaiti

 ## Notes
 ### RouterFunction and Unit Tests
 In this part, we will do some clarifications on things often unknown about WebFluxTest in the functional style of declaring RouterFunction in Spring 5.
 It is a land still undiscovered !